micahyoung/minio-buildpack/README.md

 #### Healing instances

-Restarting or changing any instance requires a manually `heal` process using the distributed `mc` binary
+Restarting or changing any instance requires a manually `heal` process using the distributed `mc` binary on a machine *outside* the cluster.

 ```bash
 cf scale -k 8GB s3-storage-1